ssube/salty-dog/docs/rules.md

 Schema used to filter selected nodes.

-If a node was `select`ed but but does not match this schema, it will be skipped and the rule will check the next node.
+If a node was `select`ed but but does not match this schema, it will be skipped and the rule will move on to the next node.

 Uses [ajv syntax](https://ajv.js.org/keywords.html) in an object.